chriscorwin/colorsh/README.md

 colorsh
 =======

-A collection of variables to allow user scripts to utilize color quickly and easily.
+A collection of variables to allow user Bash scripts to utilize color quickly and easily.

 Usage